gorpelinur/gorpelinur/README.md

-### Hi there 👋
+**gorpelinur/gorpelinur**

-**gorpelinur/gorpelinur** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Hi guys! 👋

-Here are some ideas to get you started:
+I am currently working on HTML, CSS, JAVASCRIPT

-- 🔭 I’m currently working on HTML, CSS, JAVASCRIPT
+My training will continue with React
-- 🌱 I will learn React
+My projects are available in my profile 👩🏻‍💻